 Translated from the news appeared on the Instituto Socioambiental website.

 The Feira de Troca de Sementes e Mudas Tradicionais [Fair of Landraces Exchange] presented this year more than 100 etnovarieties of landraces and traditional seedlings.
-A generous offer of rice, beans, cassava, farmyard chicken – all natural inputs – allowed six cooks, also from the villages, to prepare a delicious collective lunch.
+A generous offer of rice, beans, cassava, and farmyard chicken – all-natural inputs – allowed six cooks, also from the villages, to prepare a delicious collective lunch.

-The Fair, at it 3rd edition, counted with new supporters, as of the Núcleo Oikos, as well as with long-standing ones, as the Norwegian Church Aid, while grew the engagement of the Instituto de Terras do Estado de São Paulo [Land Institute of S. Paulo State] and of the municipality of Eldorado and Itaóca.
-Local business supported with little sums the event too, and that it is very important, showing the involvement of the local society.
+The Fair, in its 3rd edition, counted new supporters, as of the Núcleo Oikos, as well as long-standing ones, such as the Norwegian Church Aid, while grew the engagement of the Instituto de Terras do Estado de São Paulo [Land Institute of S. Paulo State] and of the municipality of Eldorado and Itaóca.
+The local business supported with little sums the event too, and that it is very important, showing the involvement of the local society.

-The landraces call to mind the roça (cropping) issue, that stays at the crossroad of other issues, as: community organization, the quilombola cultural system, biodiversity conservation, income generation, food security, involvement of the young generations and cropping normative framework.
+The landraces call to mind the roça (cropping) issue, which stays at the crossroad of other issues, such as communities organization, the quilombola cultural system, biodiversity conservation, income generation, food security, involvement of the young generations and cropping normative framework.
 These issues were debated during a round of talks, held after the lunch, that involved quilombola villages representatives and invited visitors. […]